 - The city of Almere has gained experience with concrete spatial planning measures during a major overhaul of the Regenboogbuurt district.

 IJsselmeer Region Pact

-The regional parties involved have joined forces in the IJsselmeer Region Administrative Platform to monitor progress, to schedule measures and ensure a proper exchange of information.
+The regional parties involved have joined forces in the IJsselmeer Region Administrative Platform to monitor progress, to schedule measures, and ensure an efficient exchange of information.
 However, the ambitions of the platform extend beyond the Delta Programme.
 They also involve capitalising on linkage opportunities, synergy, and reinforcing spatial quality in combination with new (economic) developments.
 On 6 March 2015, government authorities and NGOs in the IJsselmeer Region set these ambitions down in an administrative agreement, the “IJsselmeer Region Pact”.

-To view the progress made in this area, click here: IJsselmeer Region in Delta Programme 2018.
+Read about the progress made in the IJsselmeer Region in Delta Programme 2020.